typora/theme.typora.io/_posts/doc/2016-09-21-Install Theme.md

 Briefly speaking, if the theme is created by you, you would modify it directly.

 If the theme is built-in with Typora, or was downloaded from website, then, you may need to update them by download new one to replace the original one.
-In this case, we recommend you to put your modifications into another files, which won;t be overwritten when typora, or the theme file is updated.
+In this case, we recommend you to put your modifications into another files, which won't be overwritten when typora, or the theme file is updated.
 You could put your modifications into:

 - `base.user.css` under theme folder, the css rules inside it will be applied to all themes.
 - `{theme-css-name}.user.css`, the css rules inside it will only be applied to theme file `{theme-css-name}.css`.